Eomm/blog-posts/README.md

 ## The Application

-The goal is quite simple: show the Discord profile of a user.
+The target is quite simple: to show to a user its Discord profile.
 The required pages are:

 - a root page to perform login
 - a page to show the profile